YetZzzzzz/SMP-2025/README.md

 The fourth is the roberta model only using the text data.
 The codes are modified from [pre-training codes](https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-itpt/notebook?scriptVersionId=63560998), [finetuning codes](https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-fit/notebook), [inferencing codes](https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-infer/notebook)Besides, we also used the [codes](https://www.kaggle.com/code/andretugan/lightweight-roberta-solution-in-pytorch/notebook) for regression.

-#The sixth one is multimodal toolkit, which could be found in https://github.com/georgian-io/Multimodal-Toolkit.

-#The seventh one is lightGBM.

-#The eighth is DIR model, which could be found in https://github.com/YyzHarry/imbalanced-regression.

 ### Features Extraction
 Besides, we have adapted many pretrained models to compore the performance.
 The models includes but not limited to [CLIP_TXT](https://huggingface.co/laion/CLIP-ViT-B-16-laion2B-s34B-b88K),